Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras: Introduction

 Let us recall the following definition.
 Let $q>0$ and let $W$ be a right-angled Coxeter group with generating set $S$ (see Section \ref{Sect=Prelim}).
 The associated Hecke algebra is a $\ast$-algebra generated by $T_s, s \in S$ which satisfies the relation:

 for $s, t\in S$ with $st = ts$.
 Hecke algebras carry a canonical faithful tracial vector state (the vacuum state) and therefore generate a von Neumann algebra $\cM_q$ under its GNS construction.
-It was recently proved by Garncarek \cite{Garncarek} that if $(W,S)$ is reduced (see Section \ref{Sect=Prelim}) and $\vert S \vert \geq 3$, the von Neumann algebra $\cM_q$ is a factor in case $q \in [\rho, \rho^{-1}]$ where $\rho$ is the radius of convergence of the fundamental power series \eqref{Eqn=FundamentalSeries}.
+It was recently proved by Garncarek \cite{Garncarek} that if $(W,S)$ is irreducible (see Section \ref{Sect=Prelim}) and $\vert S \vert \geq 3$, the von Neumann algebra $\cM_q$ is a factor in case $q \in [\rho, \rho^{-1}]$ where $\rho$ is the radius of convergence of the fundamental power series \eqref{Eqn=FundamentalSeries}.
 If $q \not \in [\rho, \rho^{-1}]$ then $\cM_q$ is the direct sum of a II$_1$ factor and $\mathbb{C}$.
 For more general coxeter groups/Hecke algebras (not necessarily being right angled, or for multi-parameters $q$) this result is unknown.
 It deserves to be emphasized that this in particular shows that the isomorphism class of $\cM_q$ depends on $q$; an observation that was already made in the final remarks \cite[Section 19]{Davis}.

 The first aim of this paper is to determine approximation properties of $\cM_q$ (assuming the same natural conditions as Garncarek).
 We first show that $\cM_q$ is a non-injective von Neumann algebra and therefore falls outside Connes' classification of hyperfinite factors \cite{ConnesClassification}.
 Secondly we show that $\cM_q$ has the weak-$\ast$ completely contractive approximation property (wk-$\ast$ CCAP).
 This means that there exists a net of completely contractive finite rank maps on $\cM_q$ that converges to the identity in the point $\sigma$-weak topology.
 In case $q = 1$ the algebra $\cM_q$ is the group von Neumann algebra of a right-angled Coxeter group.
 In this case the result was known.
 For instance the CCAP follows from Reckwerdt's result \cite{Reckwerdt} and non-injectivity follows easily from identifying a copy of the free group inside $W$.
-In this context we also mention the parallel results for $q$-Gaussian algebras with $-1 < q < 1$: factoriality by Ricard \cite{RicardFactor}, non-injectivity by Nou \cite{Nou} and the completely contractive approximation property by Avsec \cite{Avsec}.
-We owe some to the ideas of \cite{Nou} (and \cite{BozejkoSpeicher}) for the proof of non-injectivity. \cite{Nou} also uses a Khintchine inequality though our proof is more in the spirit of \cite{RicardXu}.
-Another important result concerning the approximation properties of operator algebras was obtained by Houdayer and Ricard \cite{HoudayerRicard} who settled the approximation properties of free Araki-Woods factors.
-For our Hecke von Neumann algebra $\cM_q$ we summarize:
+Non-injectivity can also be proved for right-angled Coxeter groups through the techniques developped in \cite{BozejkoSpeicher}.
+Here we find the following: